fjantunen/sev1/index.md

 #### Criteria for Incident Resolution

-Resolution is not just "it's working now."
+Resolution is not just 'it's working now.'
 It requires:

 * **Service Restoration:** All affected services are back to operational status.
 Including Root Cause service and all dependent services ✅
 * **Impact Mitigated:** Customer-facing impact has ceased. 🛑